OSAS/community-website/source/blog/2016-02-22-rdo-community-day-at-fosdem.html.md

 (Mark your calendars, we're definitely doing this again next year!)

-Rewinding a little ... last year at FOSDEM, we had  a few RDO presentations as part of the CentOS Dojo.
+Rewinding a little... last year at FOSDEM, we had  a few RDO presentations as part of the CentOS Dojo.
 This was very well received, and at the RDO meetup at the OpenStack Summit in Vancouver, we decided to make it into a whole day.

+READMORE

 We once again co-located with the CentOS Dojo, because it just makes sense.
 CentOS has been a very important partner to the RDO project in